grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Ah, fuck ya both, ya leaking assholes!"
 Chips interrupted from where she was standing in the water.
 "Yer determined to fuckin' sink us!
 Are ya forgetting the high-pressure system is fucking depleted?
 I doubt there's enough fuckin' pressure left for a full blow if something goes wrong.
 Fuck --- there's probably also not enough fuckin' power in the batteries to bring us back to the surface with the fuckin' low-pressure system!
 We'll be lucky to fuckin be leapin' out the top of the sail as it lowers away under us heading for the fuckin' bottom!"

-Captain Percy just stared at Chips, her mouth a hard line.
+Percy just stared at Chips, her mouth a hard line.

 "I agree, Chips," said Hemi.
 "It is dangerous.
 But so is running slow with engines blaring full-up on the surface if we manage to get the _Gnat_ attached.
 We would be a big fat radar _and_ sonar target.
 We need the advantage lowering the boat down will give us."